-From the Director of the School of Music
+Welcome from Dr. Michael Parkinson, Director of the MTSU School of Music

-Located 30 minutes from Nashville, America's music capital, the MTSU School of Music boasts an artist-faculty of 34 full-time and 34 adjunct faculty, who perform, compose, teach, conduct, publish and present their research or music continually, from South Korea to Costa Rica to Rome.
+Located 30 minutes from Nashville, America's music capital, the MTSU School of Music houses an acclaimed faculty of 34 full-time and 34 adjunct artists/educators.
+MTSU's faculty perform, compose, teach, conduct, publish and present their research or music continually, from South Korea to Costa Rica to Rome.
 They instruct students in classical, jazz and popular music through courses in theory, history, conducting, composition, education, performance, and more.
 Private study is offered on all orchestral, keyboard and jazz instruments and voice.
 The School's low faculty-to-student ratio enables a high quality of personalized instruction, interaction and learning.
 Our prime objective is to fully invest in each student's future, providing state-of-the art educational experiences that will help insure professional success.

-The School of Music annually sponsors some 14 workshops and festivals that offer opportunities and training for between 4,000 and 5,000 middle and high school students and music educators drawn from throughout the region and beyond.
-The School hosts four youth and community ensembles on a weekly basis, and cooperative arrangements exist with professional music associations that stage regular events at MTSU.
-The national Orpheus Competition is held in the school, in partnership with the Middle Tennessee Choral Society.
+The MTSU School of Music annually sponsors numerous workshops and festivals attended by approximately 5,000 middle and high school students, performers and educators from throughout the region and beyond.
+The School hosts four youth and community ensembles, and cooperative arrangements exist with professional music associations that regularly stage events at MTSU.
+The national Orpheus Vocal Competition is held in the school in partnership with the Middle Tennessee Choral Society.
 Each summer MTSU hosts the Tennessee Governor's School for the Arts, the Stamps-Baxter School of Music and the Southern Girls Rock and Roll Camp.